Kansai region: History

 The Kansai region lays claim to the earliest beginnings of Japanese civilization.
 It was Nara, the most eastern point on the Silk Road, that became the site of Japan's first permanent capital.
 This period (AD 710–784) saw the spread of Buddhism to Japan and the construction of Tōdai-ji in 745.
-The Kansai region also boasts the Shinto religion's holiest shrine at Ise Shrine (built in 690 AD) in Mie prefecture.
+The Kansai region has the Shinto religion's holiest shrine at Ise Shrine (built in 690 AD) in Mie prefecture.

-The Heian period saw the capital moved to Heian-kyō (平安京, present-day Kyoto), where it would remain for over a thousand years until the Meiji Restoration.
-During this golden age, the Kansai region would give birth to traditional Japanese culture.
+The Heian period saw the capital moved to Heian-kyō (平安京, present-day Kyoto), where it remained for over a thousand years until the Meiji Restoration.
+During this golden age, the Kansai region gave birth to traditional Japanese culture.
 In 788, Saicho, the founder of the Tendai sect of Buddhism established his monastery at Mount Hiei in Shiga prefecture.

 Japan's most famous tale, and some say the world's first novel, The Tale of Genji was penned by Murasaki Shikibu while performing as a lady-in-waiting in Heian-kyo.
-Noh and Kabuki, Japan's traditional dramatic forms both saw their birth and evolution in Kyoto, while Bunraku, Japanese puppet theater, is native to Osaka.
+Noh and Kabuki, Japan's traditional dramatic forms both saw their birth and evolution in Kyoto.
+Bunraku, Japanese puppet theater, is native to Osaka.

 Kansai's unique position in Japanese history, plus the lack of damage from wars or natural disasters, has resulted in Kansai region having more UNESCO World Heritage Listings than any other region of Japan.
 The five World Heritage Listings include: Buddhist Monuments in the Hōryū-ji Area, Himeji Castle, Historic Monuments of Ancient Kyoto (Kyoto, Uji and Otsu Cities), Historic Monuments of Ancient Nara, and Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.

-Economy

-The economy of Kansai region is largely based on that of Keihanshin (Greater Osaka) metropolitan area.
-Keihanshin metropolitan area contains the Hanshin Industrial Region and is centered mainly around chemical, metal, and other heavy industries.
-Keihanshin region also contains strong medical and electronics industries within its economy.